Not Sure About The Latest Technology?We Can Help!

 The essential data stored on computers and in the cloud puts any business constantly at risk.
 Between natural disasters, cyber-attacks, hardware malfunctions, system failures, software corruption, and human error, every organization needs an effective plan for data backup and disaster recovery.
 The following are components of a solid data backup and disaster recovery (BDR) plan.

-Determine the company’s recovery time objective (RTO) and recovery point objective (RPO) in order to establish your data backup and disaster recovery plan.
+Determine the company’s recovery time objective (RTO) and recovery point objective (RPO) to establish your data backup and disaster recovery plan.
 RPO is the amount of data loss you can afford to lose before business operations are seriously disrupted.
 RTO is the maximum amount of time it can take to get your company back online and working before there are disastrous consequences.

 It does no good to back up data if it cannot be restored when needed.
 A good BDR plan includes testing to ensure that your backups are there when needed.